 When installing, make sure that the drag bar contacts with the ground.
-Wear heavy gloves to protect your hands.

 After attaching the rotor, do not put things on it.

 While moving the tiller with the rotor attached, pat attention to the tine of the rotor and your foot.